 - How to disable Secure Messaging for a client

-- What to do if you need to delete a Secure Message
+- What to do if you send PHI to the wrong client

 - Sending messages to your team